meltingcore/malina/README.md

 because one image would not contain the whole bootable system.
 Raspberry Pi EEPROM bootloader configuration is not stored on the disk and is therefore not included.

+Password, private-key, and SSH-agent authentication use Malina's bundled Go SSH client.
+Disk access is attempted in this order: direct read, passwordless `sudo`, then password-backed `sudo`.
+With SSH password authentication, the connection password is reused.
+With key or agent authentication, the app asks for the Pi account password only if the first two access methods fail.
+If all three methods fail, the backup stops with the remote error.
+Passwords remain in memory only for the active operation and are never written to settings, manifests, or logs.
+Malina remembers first-seen host keys in its user configuration directory and rejects changed keys.

 ## Third-party work

 Besides the whole tech stack, Malina uses the following additional third-party work: